Battle of Los Angeles (2007): Event

-Night 1
+Night one (August 31, 2007)

 The event kicked off with a promo by the PWG World Champion Bryan Danielson, who apologized to the PWG fans for not being able to compete in the Battle of Los Angeles tournament due to injury and promised to compete at the next event.

 The opening match was a tag team match between Los Luchas (Phoenix Star and Zokre) and The Young Bucks (Matt Jackson and Nick Jackson).
 Bucks performed More Bang for Your Buck on both Los Luchas and pinned both of them for the win.

 It was followed by the beginning of the Battle of Los Angeles with a match between Chris Hero and Joey Ryan.
 Jade Chung distracted the referee while Hero had covered Ryan for the pinfall after a diving double foot stomp.
 Scott Lost took advantage of the distraction and tried to interfere by handing the brass knuckles to Ryan but Hero snatched these and delivered a Hero's Welcome to Ryan and pinned him for the win.
 However, after the match, the referee saw brass knuckles in Hero's hand and assumed that Hero hit Ryan with these and reversed the decision, allowing Ryan to advance in the tournament.
 An enraged Hero then hit Ryan with the knuckles.

 Next, Austin Aries took on Roderick Strong.
 Strong pinned Aries with a roll-up for the win.

 Next, Jimmy Rave made his PWG debut against Matt Sydal.
 Sydal performed a shooting star press on Rave for the win.

 Next, Alex Shelley took on Tyler Black.
 After a series of near-falls, Shelley delivered a springboard cutter to Black for the win.

 Next, Claudio Castagnoli took on the debuting Doug Williams.
 After Williams countered an earlier Ricola Bomb attempt by Castagnoli, the latter managed to deliver a Ricola Bomb for the win.

 Next, Jack Evans took on PAC.
 Pac nailed a twisting shooting star press for the win.

 It was followed by the night one's main event, in which El Generico and Kevin Steen defended the World Tag Team Championship against Dragon Kid and the debuting Susumu Yokosuka.
 Steen executed a package piledriver to Dragon Kid and pushed him to Generico, who hit a brainbuster to win the match and retain the titles.